 Duration: 1 hour of video training

-Although older, this video series from Roblox gets us through the basics of building the car and racetrack in Roblox Studio, movement scripting, car respawning, the implementation of checkpoints along the game track, and ultimately the game loop logic with the Lua programming language.
+Although older, this video racing game tutorial series from Roblox gets us through the basics of building the car and racetrack in Roblox Studio, movement scripting, car respawning, the implementation of checkpoints along the game track, and ultimately the game loop logic with the Lua programming language.

 - Creating the car